Lhasa Carcinogenicity Database

 - Freely available online – There is no need to install the database, it can be easily accessed online at any time.

-- Lhasa TD50 provided – Lhasa Limited has created its own TD50 from the data, based on Gold’s methods.
-Both the Lhasa TD50 and Gold TD50 will be provided.
+- Reproducible TD50 provided – Lhasa Limited has created its own TD50 from the data, based on Gold’s methods.
+For data from the CPDB, both the Lhasa TD50 and Gold TD50 are provided

 - Attractive user interface – The redesigned user interface is clear, intuitive and easy to use.